 The inflorescence is a stalked raceme rising from the upper leaf axils.
 Stalks are often to 6 inches long, smooth and pinkish-red colored.
 The raceme usually has 2 to 6 stalked flowers.

-The flowers are in common with the bean/pea family with a pinkish to purplish corolla of five irregular petals, one held upright forming the larger 'banner' or 'standard'.
+The flowers are in a common form of the bean/pea family with a pinkish to purplish corolla (sometimes more whitish) of five irregular petals.
+The largest one is held upright forming the larger 'banner' or 'standard', it is notched at the center top.
 Darker colored veining is often visible on this petal.
-Two others are laterals and jut out in a forward position, mostly concealing the two joined petals which form the keel.
+Two others are laterals that jut out in a forward position, mostly concealing the two joined petals which form the keel.
 The reproductive parts are enclosed within the keel and consist of 10 stamens and a single carpel with a single style.
 Stamen filaments are greenish-white with yellow anthers at maturity.
 The calyx of the flower is a slightly deeper color with 5 unequal lobes.

 Seed: Flowers are fertilized by long tongued insects such as bees and produce an elongated flattened green pod with 4 to 6+ round but flattened peas, green initially turning dark brown at maturity.
 The pod splits into two sections at maturity to release fruit.
 Much like your typical garden pea pod.
 Scarify seeds before planting.